WillNickols/Maaslin3/README.md

 TcGSA
 ```

-To load the Maaslin3 function, run the following atfter setting `Maaslin3_path` to be the path to `../Maaslin3/R/`:
+To load the Maaslin3 function, run the following after defining `Maaslin3_path` as the path to `../Maaslin3/R/`:
 ```
 for (R_file in dir(Maaslin3_path, pattern = "*.R$")) {
   source(file.path(Maaslin3_path, R_file))